Our goal is to share information and products that are truly helpful to renters.

 App Store: #/5, Google Play: 4.2/5

 You Need a Budget (YNAB) links to your bank account so it automatically tracks your deposits and spending (or you can enter that information yourself if you prefer).
-Once everything is linked, you assign every dollar that comes into a specific category, like savings or household expenses.

-This approach is called a zero-based budget, made famous by Dave Ramsey.
-It ensures that you know where every single dollar is going and there’s no untracked or unintended spending.
-With YNAB, you can only budget with the money you have, rather than budgeting for money you will be getting.
+Zero based budgeting ensures that you know where every single dollar is going and there’s no untracked or unintended spending.
+With YNAB, you can only budget with the money you have, not for money you will be getting.

 Pros: It’s best for detailed budgeting where you want to know where every dollar is going, and for only spending the money you actually have.